Fire Retardant

 Black English Mulberry

-Ancient Black English Mulberry Morus alba
+Ancient Black English Mulberry Morus nigra

 Tupelo